HaappyThomas/A15TP/README.md

 # A15TP
-This is the practical project for course A15 for Web Service API
+This is the practical project for RESTful API

 Objectif: